-As LF has imposed an obligation for their members, the medical doctors, neither to receive nor to request supply of samples, but in very rare circumstances and considering that the medical doctor will have to request a product sample in a written, dated and signed request format, dispensation of product samples in Denmark will presumably soon be history.
+As LF has imposed an obligation for their members, the medical doctors, to neither receive nor request supply of samples, except in very rare circumstances, and considering that a medical doctor will have to request a product sample in a written, dated and signed request format, dispensation of product samples in Denmark will presumably soon be history.

-4.2 Is it possible to give gifts or donations of money to medical practitioners?
+4.2 Is it possible to give gifts or donations of money to healthcare professionals?
 If so, what restrictions apply?